 Thinning Pine For Profit, Health, and Wildlife

-Thinning is the practice of removing trees from a stand to promote the growth and health of the remaining trees.
-When carried out correctly, this regulation of stand density helps maintain a healthy forest, improves wildlife habitat, and enhances the field of vision and visual appeal.
+Thinning is the practice of harvesting trees from a stand to promote the growth and health of the remaining trees.
+When carried out correctly, this regulation of stand density helps maintain a healthy forest, improves wildlife habitat, and enhances aesthetics.
 Depending on landowner goals and available markets, a southern pine stand’s management regime may call for thinning multiple times throughout its life cycle.

 Why Thin?

 Here in the Carolinas, loblolly pine is the predominant species of pine planted.
 Initial planting densities typically range from 400 to 650 trees per acre.
 On a properly prepared site, a newly planted stand will grow relatively unencumbered for the first 10 to 15 years, with diameters increasing at a healthy rate.
-Density will eventually reach a point where competition for nutrients, sunlight, and water results in a slowing of diameter growth, increased susceptibility to pests and disease, and diminished wildlife habitat.
+Density will eventually reach a point at which competition for nutrients, sunlight, and water slows diameter growth, increases susceptibility to pests and disease, and diminishes wildlife habitat.

 A thinning harvest solves the problem of overcrowding by removing the inferior quality trees that would otherwise die or rob valuable resources from the higher quality “crop” trees.
 Not only will the removal of these trees open up growing space, but their harvest will also generate income.
 Additionally, thinning opens the canopy, allowing sunlight to reach the ground, which stimulates the growth of grasses and other herbaceous plants that provide wildlife food, cover, and nesting habitat.